gkotian/gkotian.github.io/travels/_posts/2010-05-27-the-pacific-ocean.md

 title: The Pacific Ocean
 categories:
 - Ecuador
-excerpt: Once I had successfully acquired the tourist visa to Colombia, there was no reason for me to stay in Quito any longer.
-So I gathered my bags and left for the bus terminal.
-My next destination was the coastal town of Esmeraldas to see the Pacific Ocean.
 ---

 Once I had successfully acquired the tourist visa to Colombia, there was no